 - Resistance to Shock

-Wide temperature extremes, beyond -40C and 85C, must be tolerated by equipment in industrial, transportation, automotive and military applications.
-Stability of an uncompensated quartz crystal tends to diverge at cold and hot temperature extremes.
-Temperature compensation required by all MEMS will keep the device under control across temperature, even at the extremes.
-If you are looking for tight stability across the full temperature range, MEMS timing may be a good option.
+- Stability at Wide Temperature Extremes Wide temperature extremes, beyond -40°C to +85°C, must be tolerated by equipment in industrial, transportation, automotive and military applications.
+The stability of an uncompensated quartz crystal tends to diverge at cold and hot temperature extremes.
+On the other hand, all MEMS require temperature compensation that will keep a device under control across temperature, even at the extremes.
+If you are looking for tight stability over a wide temperature range, MEMS timing may be a good option.

-- Weird Frequencies
+- Non-Standard Frequencies

 During urgent projects, the programmability of MEMS can rescue engineers and help continue their designs.
-In the end, it is possible to go to production with MEMS and switch back to crystals for volume shipments.
-It can be handy to accommodate new frequencies during the development and prototyping phase.
+In the meantime, it is possible to pursue production using MEMS devices and then switch back to crystals for volume shipments.
+The strategy can be handy when accommodating new frequencies during the development and prototyping phase.

-About Abracon, LLC | The Heartbeat of the IoT®
+About Abracon, LLC | The Heartbeat of the IoT™

 Abracon is a leading global manufacturer of passive and electromechanical timing, synchronization, power, connectivity and RF solutions.
-Abracon offers a wide selection of quartz timing crystals and oscillators, MEMS oscillators, power and RF inductors, transformers, RF antennas and wireless charging coils, Bluetooth modules, SAW filters and resonators.
-The company is ISO9001-2015 certified with design & application engineering resources in Texas and sales offices in Texas, California, China, Taiwan, Singapore, Scotland, India, Israel, Hungary, UK, and Germany.
+With a broad portfolio of quartz crystals, crystal and MEMS oscillators, real time clocks, power inductors, IoT antennas and more, Abracon supports go-to-market needs by reliably supplying the most advanced components that tackle the toughest design challenges.
+Focused on quality and innovation, Abracon helps savvy engineers transform their ideas into products that meet the opportunities of tomorrow.
+The company is ISO9001-2015 certified with design & application engineering resources in Texas and sales offices in the US, China, Taiwan, Singapore, Scotland, Israel, Hungary, UK, and Germany.
 Abracon’s products are offered through its global distribution network.

 For more information about Abracon, visit www.abracon.com.